MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Get-MgGroupTeamPhoto.md

----
+﻿---
 external help file: Microsoft.Graph.Teams-help.xml Module Name: Microsoft.Graph.Teams online version: https://learn.microsoft.com/powershell/module/microsoft.graph.teams/get-mggroupteamphoto
 schema: 2.0.0
-ms.prod: people
 ---

 # Get-MgGroupTeamPhoto

 ## SYNOPSIS
 Get the specified profilePhoto or its metadata (profilePhoto properties).
-The supported sizes of HD photos on Microsoft 365 are as follows: 48x48, 64x64, 96x96, 120x120, 240x240,360x360, 432x432, 504x504, and 648x648.
+The supported sizes of HD photos on Microsoft 365 are as follows: 48x48, 64x64, 96x96, 120x120, 240x240,\n360x360, 432x432, 504x504, and 648x648.
 Photos can be any dimension if they're stored in Microsoft Entra ID.
-You can get the metadata of the largest available photo or specify a size to get the metadata for that photo size.If the size you request is unavailable, you can still get a smaller size that the user has uploaded and made available.For example, if the user uploads a photo that is 504x504 pixels, all but the 648x648 size of the photo is available for download.
+You can get the metadata of the largest available photo or specify a size to get the metadata for that photo size.\nIf the size you request is unavailable, you can still get a smaller size that the user has uploaded and made available.\nFor example, if the user uploads a photo that is 504x504 pixels, all but the 648x648 size of the photo is available for download.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaGroupTeamPhoto](/powershell/module/Microsoft.Graph.Beta.Teams/Get-MgBetaGroupTeamPhoto?view=graph-powershell-beta)

 ## SYNTAX